-The role of Accessibility Services is to facilitate the inclusion of students with disabilities into all aspects of university life.
-Our focus is on skills development, especially in the areas of self-advocacy and academic skills.
+Accessibility Services offers a suite of services, resources and programs to facilitate the inclusion of students with disabilities into all aspects of university life.
+Their focus is on skills development, especially in the areas of self-advocacy and academic skills.

-Services are provided to students with a documented disability.
-It can be physical, sensory, a learning disability, or a mental health disorder.
+Services are provided to students with documented disabilities.
+Disabilities can be physical, sensory, related to learning, or a mental health condition.
 Students with temporary disabilities (e.g. broken arm) are also eligible for the service.

 Services provided include:

-- Authorization of test and exam accommodations coordinated by Test and Exam Services
+- Authorization of test and exam accommodations coordinated by Accommodated Testing Services.

 - Alternative format for printed materials

-- Information & resource materials on health conditions & disability related issues
+- Information and resource materials on health conditions and disability-related issues

-- Liaison with academic & administrative units within the University & with off-campus agencies
+- Liaison with academic and administrative units within the University and with off-campus agencies.